-Pareto Analysis, also known as the 80/20 rule, is a statistical decision-making technique used to narrow down the number of actions that produce the most significant overall effect.
-It uses the principle that 20 percent of the root causes can cause 80 percent of the problem.
-It is particularly useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic problems.
+Pareto Analysis, also known as the 80/20 rule, is a technique used to narrow down the number of actions that produce the most significant overall effect.
+It uses the principle that 20 percent of the causes are responsible for 80 percent of the problem.
+It’s especially useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic issues.

 Restate the New Problem

 The next step is to pick the largest cause from the list and restate it clearly as a problem.
 This should take only a few minutes or so, as the teams are very close to the root cause now.

 At this point, the restated problem will start to imply some potential solutions.
 The team brainstorms as many possible corrective actions as they can think of within a fixed timebox (about 15–30 minutes).
 The rules of brainstorming apply here: